0PEIN0/bash-helpers/README.md

 ```
 Type and enter `\q` to exit from postgres shell.

 10. Run `ssh_keygen` command.
-Press `Enter` when prompted to choose file `/root/.ssh/id_rsa` file.
+Press `Enter` when prompted to choose `/root/.ssh/id_rsa` file.
 Then provide a passphrase for the ssh.
 Do remember this passphrase.
 11. Run `get_ssh` command.
 This will copy the generated ssh public key to clipboard.
 12. Add the ssh public key at Github and Bitbucket.
 13. Run `ssh_sudo_setup` command to authenticate with Github and Bitbucket from command line.